1c7/English-Computer-Science-Book-Recommend/README.md

 1. Screen
 1. Last chapter: "Philoshphy"

-#### The last sentence of the book
+#### The Last Sentence of the Book
-Now that we know what is in a computer, and how it works, I think it is fairly obvious that the
+> Now that we know what is in a computer, and how it works, I think it is fairly obvious that the
-answer to the question "But How do it Know?" is simply "It donesn't know anything!"
+> answer to the question "But How do it Know?"
+> is simply "It donesn't know anything!"

 #### Summary 2
 1. this book build a 8 bit computer